ARM-DOE/ACT/docs/source/index.rst

 .. |act| image:: act_plots.png

-Please report any issues or feature requests by sumitting an `Issue <https://github.com/ARM-DOE/ACT/issues>`_.
+Please report any issues or feature requests by submitting an `Issue <https://github.com/ARM-DOE/ACT/issues>`_.
 Additionally, our `discussions boards <https://github.com/ARM-DOE/ACT/discussions>`_ are open for ideas, general discussions or questions, and show and tell!

 Version 2.0
 ===========